 Federal student loans will not be discharged for bankruptcy

-If you default for quite a prolonged period of time or are simply unable to repay your loans, you will not be able to escape your repayment responsibilities by declaring bankruptcy.
+If you default for quite a prolonged period or are simply unable to repay your loans, you will not be able to escape your repayment responsibilities by declaring bankruptcy.
 Some slight relief may be offered to people who qualify for “undue hardship”, but it is very difficult to qualify for this category.

 Certain subsidized Federal Student Loans are not applicable for graduate students

-With Direct Subsidized loans, the government does offer to make interest payments on student loans for undergraduates who meet the income eligibility criteria.
+With Direct Subsidized Loans, the government does offer to make interest payments on student loans for undergraduates who meet the income eligibility criteria.
 It does not offer this loan type to graduate students.
 They may only avail unsubsidized loans.